 And lights on a nether twig, when its brush

 Starts off a volley of other lodging lumps with a rush.

 One of the most surprising things about Thomas Hardy's poetry is that, prolific as he was--his Collected Poems runs to nearly a thousand pages--he seldom if ever used the same metrical form twice.
 Here his words seem to float and drift and fly, just like the snow.

 This poem appeared in Hardy's seventh collection, Human Shows, published in 1925 when he was 85.
-It was the last collection of his he would see in print, but, after his death three years later, his literary executors--his widow Florence and Sydney Cockerell--published "Winter Words", which contains some of Hardy's best loved poems ("Proud Songsters" is a special favorite of mine.)
+It was his last collection that he would see in print, but, after his death three years later, his literary executors--Florence Hardy and Sydney Cockerell--published "Winter Words", which contains some of Hardy's best loved poems ('Proud Songsters' is a special favorite of mine.)

 Few poets in any language have done some of their finest work in their ninth decade, as Hardy did.